DeborahOlaboye/Smet/docs/USER_DOCUMENTATION.md

 1. After connecting, navigate to the rewards page.
 2. Select a reward box and click `Open`.
 3. Confirm the transaction in your wallet.
 You will see a pending status until the transaction is mined.
+4. When opening a reward, you may select a specific pool (if multiple pools are configured).
+The contract method signature is `open(paymentInNative, poolId)` where `poolId` is an integer (default 0).
-4. After confirmation, the app will display the result (which token you won).
+5. After confirmation, the app will display the result (which token you won).

 ---